-New National leader Judith Collins plans portfolio changes in first act in new role
+Judith Collins new National leader: Winston Peters claims Todd Muller had 'serious breakdown'

 Last week, National MP Hamish Walker was forced to resign after he outed himself as the leaker of sensitive and personal Covid-19 information.

-As it turned out, Woodhouse had also received the same information from former party president Michelle Boag.
+As it turned out, Woodhouse had received similar information from former party president Michelle Boag.

 READ MORE: